yclas/guides/docs/Panel-site-advertising-stats.md

 -   Site Stats
 -   Advertisement Stats

-There are a variety of tools available in our classified software.
-Since our 2.6.0 version we have improved the statistics panel, displaying data that will be useful and valuable to you.
+There is a variety of tools available in our classified software.

 ## Site Stats